 By combining chilies and ginger, you get an altogether different range and definition of heat, bold and mysterious, almost tangible yet without definite form, and totally alluring.
 Yes, all those adjectives often used to describe Asian food and culture.

 So, how is this stir fried pork and chayote strips with ginger and chilies cooked?

-- about 150 g. of cooked pork, cut into thin strips
+- 150 grams cooked pork cut into thin strips

 - patis (fish sauce)

 - 1 chayote cut into strips about the same size as the pork

 Brown the pork.